Tax identifiers

 response.
 Customers holding tax identifiers issued by one country can't apply them to orders shipped to a different country.

 Digital River first searches for applicable tax identifiers directly attached to a checkout or invoice.
-This is true whether you're checking out a guest customer or a registered customer.
+This is true whether you're checking out a guest or a registered customer.

 However, when it's a registered checkout and that customer has associated tax identifiers that are applicable, and those tax identifiers are not yet attached, we apply them as well.